chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * static configuration files
 * small binary files
 * inherits from `file`, so permission parameters can be used.

+.notes Do not store and transfer large files in the cookbook, this is for static content like scripts (e.g. plugins)

 # cookbook_file example